rikit03/NOC-Infrastructure-Monitoring-Incident-Response-Lab/README.md

 # 📸 Project Evidence

-The implementation is supported by screenshots documenting the actual lab build.
+The implementation is supported by screenshots documenting the actual lab build and monitoring results.

 ### 01 — Ubuntu Network Configuration